Equinox Systems: Foundation (1983–1985)

 Equinox Systems was founded in Miami-Dade County, Florida, in 1983 by Bill Dambrackas, Mark Cole, and Kevin Doren.
 Dambrackas and Cole had previously worked for Racal-Milgo, a manufacturer of modems and other telecommunications equipment that had offices in South Miami-Dade.
-Racal-Milgo announced their intent to move 40 miles north to Broward County in 1982, to the chagrin of Dambrackas and Cole, who did not want to relocate their families in order to keep their jobs.
+Racal-Milgo announced its intent to move 40 miles north to Broward County in 1982, to the chagrin of Dambrackas and Cole, who did not want to relocate their families in order to keep their jobs.
 In early 1983, they obtained $1.1 million in financial backing from TA Associates, a Boston-based investment firm, and in March 1983, they formally incorporated Equinox Systems, named so after the March equinox ongoing at the time of the company's foundation.
 The company was soon joined by eight other former employees of Racal-Milgo who also wanted to avoid moving northward, and by November 1983, Equinox had ten employees on its payroll.

 Equinox's first product, a data PBX, was released to market in early 1984, retailing for US$30,000.
 Data PBXes were a form of private branch exchange developed in the 1970s, which facilitated communications between data terminals and minicomputers and between personal computers and certain peripherals such as modems and printers.
 Data PBXes were once common in non-IBM shops, but they were prone to collisions and became antiquated in the early 1980s amid rapid developments in Ethernet-based local area networking.
 Nevertheless, some companies with wide area networks liked data PBXes due to their interoperability with older computer equipment and lower cost, compared to setting up newer cutting-edge Ethernet-based LANs.
-Despite the circumstances of their founding, Equinox avoided competing directly with Racal-Milgo, instead targeting the California-based Micom, who cornered 40 percent of the data PBX market.
+Despite the circumstances of its founding, Equinox avoided competing directly with Racal-Milgo, instead targeting the California-based Micom, who cornered 40 percent of the data PBX market.

-Equinox's data PBX in proved a hot-seller, the company gaining large corporations as customers; among their clientele in 1985 Intel, Bell South, the University of Louisville, AT&T, Toys "R" Us, GTE, Chase Bank, and Sprint.
+Equinox's data PBX in proved a hot-seller, the company gaining large corporations as customers; among its clientele in 1985 Intel, Bell South, the University of Louisville, AT&T, Toys "R" Us, GTE, Chase Bank, and Sprint.
 Despite its popularity, the company posted losses of $432,000 and $281,000 in 1983 and 1984 respectively, this in spite of the company receiving $3 million in further financing from multiple venture capital firms, including Hambrecht & Quist, in early 1984.